skiadas/NumberTheoryCourse/notes/equations_diophantine_intro.md

 We in general are interested in three questions:

 1. Does it have any solutions?
+2. Can we *find* a solution?
-2. How *many* solutions does it have?
+3. How *many* solutions does it have?
-3. Under what conditions on $a,b,c$ do those answers change?
+4. Under what conditions on $a,b,c$ do those answers change?

 ### Case of 1 variable